My Story

 Why I practise, and why I teach.

-Yoga didn’t change me overnight.
-It still hasn’t.
-But it gives me a structure.
 It gives my week shape.
 It helps me breathe when the panic arrives uninvited.
 It helps me feel stronger in a body that’s been through some shit.
 And it reminds me, over and over, that I’m allowed to take up space.

 This is what I want to share with you: a practise that’s not about performance, but about presence.
 Not about getting it right, but about coming home to yourself, again and again.